AshyPC/AshyPC.github.io/Sound.md

 A. Sound system/control desk

 1. Added
     computer w. screen 500

-UPS 2Kva	   363 (later option separate cicuits & additional UPS) Desk		   200
+    UPS 2Kva	   363 (later option separate cicuits & additional UPS)

+    Desk	   200

-1. Need foldback monitors?
+1. Do we need foldback monitors?
 If not included add 1000/pair

 1. Do figures include installation & training?

 1. Cabling

     a) breakdown of components?

     a) can the organ be included?

     a) can the big speakers be used?

 B. Electrical factors